 - Click the Create button in the top navigation bar.

-- Select New Capture or New Local Capture, whichever is available to you.
+- Select New Capture or New Software Capture, whichever is available to you.

 - Click Launch Universal Capture.